GameWyrm/OuterRelics/README.md

 ## Roadmap
 ![Overlooking Chert's Camp](/OuterRelics/Images/OverlookingChertsCamp.png)

+These plans have largely been superceded by the [Archipelago Randomizer Mod](https://github.com/Ixrec/OuterWildsArchipelagoRandomizer).
+That already has most of these features with more being actively developed.

-Here are the features planned for the future:
+~~Here are the features planned for the future:~~

--GOODIES: In addition to finding keys, you can also find goodies in the world!
-These provide bonuses to your abilities that will last for the duration of the run, such as extra jetpack power or more health.
+~~-GOODIES: In addition to finding keys, you can also find goodies in the world!
+These provide bonuses to your abilities that will last for the duration of the run, such as extra jetpack power or more health.~~

--HINT LOGGING: Currently, you'll have to keep your own notes for where keys are, but I plan to eventually use Custom Ship Log Modes to create a menu that keeps track of what hints you have gotten.
+~~-HINT LOGGING: Currently, you'll have to keep your own notes for where keys are, but I plan to eventually use Custom Ship Log Modes to create a menu that keeps track of what hints you have gotten.~~

--METROIDVANIA MODE: Finding keys is fun and all, but what if there were MORE arbitrary blockades in your way?
-Tornadoes, Quantum Rules, your jetpack, and more randomized!
+~~-METROIDVANIA MODE: Finding keys is fun and all, but what if there were MORE arbitrary blockades in your way?
+Tornadoes, Quantum Rules, your jetpack, and more randomized!~~

 -ARCHIPELAGO SUPPORT: While it would be cool to add Outer Relics support for the Story Jam mod, I'm actually talking about the cross-game multiworld randomizer system, Archipelago.
 Other people can find your items, and you can find theirs in Outer Wilds.